Bruno José

-Bruno José de Souza, commonly known as Bruno José, is a Brazilian professional footballer who plays as a forward for Novorizontino, on loan from Júbilo Iwata.
+Bruno José de Souza, commonly known as Bruno José, is a Brazilian professional footballer who plays as a forward for Atlético Goianiense.

 Career

 Trained in the youth ranks of Internacional, Bruno José turned professional at the start of 2019 and, after making two appearances for the senior team in Campeonato Gaúcho, was loaned to Botafogo-SP at the end of February 2019 for the rest of the year.
 He made his national league debut in the first match of 2019 Campeonato Brasileiro Série B on 27 April 2019, a 3–1 victory against Vitória.